APC series: Operating systems

 Shipped standard with MS-DOS 2.11, other operating systems were available, such as the Unix derivative, PC-UX.
 Later, MS DOS 3.1 was released for the APC.

 Compatibility

 The APC III was not fully compatible with the IBM-PC, either on a hardware level (although some parts were compatible), or a software level (although again, some software was compatible).

+Later on NEC released the SLE card, or 'Software Library Expander', that was essentially an IBM PC on an expansion board, although graphics was limited to CGA only, quite a step down from the native graphics.

 The earlier penetration of the market saw PC clones adopt the IBM PC architecture.
 In the export markets, NEC fell into line with the 16-bit IBM-AT architecture and did not pursue the APC-III architecture any further.

 APC IV

 The APC IV, released in 1986, was an IBM PC/AT clone that was not designed to be compatible with previous APC models.